Willy-Gilly/Laravel-React-SCSS-Locale-Template/README.md

 - The MainComponent as well
 - Create your own components, and add em a props with lang file if you want to use locale string.

-Edit the languages in `resources/lang/{locale}.json` and then create interfaces to make it usable in `Lang.ts`
+Edit the languages in `resources/lang/{locale}.json` and then create interfaces to make it usable in `translation.d.ts`

 ## Tech